ZionDevelopers/playx/README.md

 For Twitch Streams/VODs, Mature content may not work, for some providers you will need [Gmod Patch Tool][GmodPatchTool].

+### Localization
+PlayX is now translated to all languages that Garry's Mod have language.
+This was done by A.I, and could have errors, please report if you found any!

 ### Workshop Ready!